MatthewJA/Coffeequate/docs/index.md

 CQ("E = m * \\c**2")
 ```

-More information about how to manipulate these expressions is on the [expressions](expressions) page.
+More information about how to manipulate these expressions is on the [usage](usage) page.